-- 9) How do I get the SNMP MIB for the unit? - The MIB for the unit can be found in three places.
-Download from the "SNMP Set-up" page ("Download MIB") under "Configuration", on the CD ROM included with the SPM-200 and a copy of the MIB is also located at www.newmartelecom.com/Site_Power_Monitor/Firmware_Update/ - 10) I need the SNMP OID's for the unit.
-(What's an OID?) - An OID is an Object Identifier used with MIB's for SNMP. - In the zip file for firmware versions 1.06 or higher there is α CSV file that contains the list of OID's for the unit.
+- 9) How do I get the SNMP MIB for the unit? - 10) I need the SNMP OID's for the unit.
+(What's an OID?) - An OID is an Object Identifier used with MIB's for SNMP. - In the zip file for firmware versions 1.06 or higher there is a CSV file that contains the list of OID's for the unit.
 This zip file is included on the CD Rom included with the SPM-200 - 11) I have not been able to get a SNMP trap from the unit. - A SNMP manager must be configured to receive traps from the unit.
 Most SNMP programs have a database of traps they are monitoring for.
 The possible traps that can be sent by the unit must be added to this database.
 Some programs can take the unit MIB and extract the trap information.
 With other programs the trap data has to be entered manually.
 A CSV file is included in the firmware zip file of version 2.53 and higher.
 The CSV includes the OID's for the unit as well as the information for each trap.
 Below is a list of issues that might stop you from getting traps from the unit: - 1.
 Not all SNMP software is able to receive traps.
 Check if the software can receive version 1 traps. - 2.
 Make sure the IP address configured on the unit, matches the IP address of the SNMP manager. - 3.
 Ensure that the Trap Community String on the unit corresponds to the community string expected by the manager. - 4.
 On some SNMP software, you have to enable trap monitoring and SNMP requests. - 12) The internal temperature on my unit seems to be reading high. - The internal temperature can read 2-3° F higher than an external sensor, because of the heat generated by the circuits in the unit.
 The following steps can help minimize internal heating. - Go to DISPLAY, and set the desired temperature offset, and SAVE. - Make sure there is good airflow to the unit. - Heat can be transferred to the unit from other sources and through the rack.
 If possible mount the unit away from heat sources.

-13) How do you reset the SPM-200?

-- The IP Reset Button, located under the RJ45 connector, has two functions: - 1) If you hold it down while you power up the unit, all of the user-configurable parameters are reset to the factory defaults. - 2) If you hold it down for 20 seconds while the power is on, it resets the IP address to 192.168.1.123 and the subnet mask to 255.255.255.0, and clears out any user IDs and Passwords that you have set.
+- 13) How do you reset the SPM-200? - The IP Reset Button, located under the RJ45 connector, has two functions: - 1) If you hold it down while you power up the unit, all of the user-configurable parameters are reset to the factory defaults. - 2) If you hold it down for 20 seconds while the power is on, it resets the IP address to 192.168.1.123 and the subnet mask to 255.255.255.0, and clears out any user IDs and Passwords that you have set.
 This is useful if you have forgotten the IP address you set.
-See Troubleshooting 4 for more information.

-14) Information not saved

-- "Form data not saved" will be visible at the top of the page, this indicates that information was not formatted correctly or missing.
+See Troubleshooting 4 for more information. - 14) Information not saved - "Form data not saved" will be visible at the top of the page, this indicates that information was not formatted correctly or missing.
 Verify that all information is inputed and formatted correctly and click save. - 15) Cannot change passwords - Admin user name and password must be entered to change any user name and password. - 16) Admin information will not save - Both e-mail and phone number must be valid and entered. (me@spm.com, 123-456-7890).
 Phone number can only contain numbers and dashes. - 17) Friendly names do not show up in drop down list - Incompatible browser.
 Use different browser or use default alarm names in drop down list.

-9.0 Appendix B1: Typical System Wiring: Negative Ground, Floating Sources
+10.0 Appendix B1: Typical System Wiring: Negative Ground, Floating Sources